asaade/ensamble.jl/README.md

 TCC.
 Matches the test characteristic curve of selected items to a reference test, ensuring comparable scores across forms, a type of equating observed scores 'pre-equating'.
 When all items are dichotomous, the method is extended following van de Linden's suggestion to also equate the curve of powers of the probability of correct answer of the items (similar to his "local equating" of observed scores).

 TCC2.
 Matches the test characteristic curve and the variance of the selected items in the forms.
+NOT AVAILABLE AT THE MOMENT

 MIXED.
 Matches the test characteristic curve and the information curve of the the forms.